mever-team/FairBench/docs/advanced/manipulation.md

 - `reducer` method that takes a list of all branch values for each metric and summarizes them into one value.
 These can be *mean,max,min,sum,budget*, where the last one is the logarithm of the maximum declared in differential fairness formulations.

 To demonstrate usage,
-we compute the mean, and budget of the absolute value ratio via the following code.
+we next compute the mean and budget of the absolute value ratio.
 Reduction creates new reports that comprise only one branch.
-The branch's name is dynamically derived by parameters (e.g., *"budgetratioabs"*), but you can also set a specific one with the argument `name="ReductionName"`.
+The branch's name is dynamically derived by parameters (e.g., *"budgetratioabs"*), but you can also set a specific name with the argument `name="ReductionName"`.

 ```python
 import fairbench as fb